midonet/midonet/specs/2015.03/neutron_translation.md

 'add-router-ids' field contains a list of router IDs that the firewall is currently associated with.

-For each router associated, create jump rules to the firewall chains.
-On the pre-routing chain of the router, insert the jump rule at index 0 so that the firewall rules are evaluated before the NAT rules that may also exist.
-On the post-routing chain of the router, insert the jump rule at the end for no other reason than to be symmetric.
+For each router associated, find the uplink port and create jump rules to the firewall chains.

 ### UPDATE